Testodus/Varhaiskasvatus-hakukone/README.md

 # Early Education Search Engine

-An search engine done as a pre-job interview task.
+An search engine done as a pre job interview task.
 The search engine can be used for viewing the percentages of finnish and non-finnish speaking childern in early childhood education in different municipalities in Finland.

+The result of the task can viewed at: https://testodus.github.io/varhaiskasvatus-hakukone/

 ## The instructions for building the search engine were: